Eagles and Agriculture

 Ranchers allow visitors access to their fields, where eagles migrate in winter to feed on rodents and afterbirth during the calving season.
 Bird experts demonstrate how to identify eagles, hawks, falcons, and owls, and attendees learn about Carson Valley’s agricultural history dating back to the 1850s in workshops and on tours.
 The ranch tours end with a banquet lunch.

 In the evening, a lecturer gives a presentation with a live falcon.
-Also planned are an Owl Prowl in local barns, a Carson River float trip to see eagles and other birds perched in the cottonwoods along the banks, a two-day photo workshop, and a photo contest (see schedule below).
+Also planned are an Owl Prowl in local barns, a Carson River float trip to see eagles and other birds perched in the cottonwoods along the banks, a two-day photo workshop, and a photo contest.
+Visit nevadamagazine.com for a schedule.

 Reservations for the event can be made through Carson Valley Visitors Authority, which also provides area lodging information.